karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 05 - Are you pointing at me/README.md

-## Lesson 4 - The loop & flow of a program
+## Lesson 5 - Are you pointing at me?

 ### Lesson material coming soon!

 ### Sample code

-- Conditions
-- Loops
+- Pointers

 ### Exercises

-- A game menu
-- An inventory system
-- Guess my name
+- Pointers to structs
+- Array of pointers